Nuclear Strike: Reception

 Allgame said the enjoyment "isn't bad", but limited: "You can only blow up so much stuff with a helicopter."
-Glenn Rubenstein of GameSpot in his PlayStation review called the game tired and mediocre, but reviewing the PC version, Shane Mooney wrote: "I'm happy to say that the much-maligned action-heavy, plot-light genre has received a solid kick in the pants from the wonderfully fun Nuclear Strike."
+Glenn Rubenstein of GameSpot in his PlayStation review called the game tired and mediocre, but reviewing the Windows version, Shane Mooney wrote: "I'm happy to say that the much-maligned action-heavy, plot-light genre has received a solid kick in the pants from the wonderfully fun Nuclear Strike."
 Mooney praised the successful port from the console version and believed players would "find plenty to slobber over in this extremely entertaining title."
 GamePro assessed that "newcomers [to the Strike series] may find the action too involved, while Command & Conquer cadets may find the blast-and-fly-past strategy too simple."
 Daily Radar said: "When it comes to creating an action game, it would be nice to play something that requires a little bit more than just holding down the fire button continuously.
 In Nuclear Strike 64, that's just about all you do."
 The website said: "if all you're looking for is a game where you can fly around in a helicopter, drive a tank and manipulate 10 other vehicles in a destructive fest, well, here you go."
 Kujawa argued that the game challenges the player to know which vehicle to use in each situation and manage their fuel, ammunition, and armor, and co-reviewers Crispin Boyer and Kelly Rickards agreed that the game is extremely challenging.
 Allgame summarised: "When all is said and done, Nuclear Strike 64 is a fine example of an excellent shooting game."
 The reviewer believed that gamers would appreciate the game's longevity and variety.
 Game Revolution praised the helpful interface and responsive controls and said the mechanics were generally good, but complained of an occasionally inaccurate targeting system.
 The website acclaimed the "perfect" difficulty level.
 GameFan took issue with enemies shooting the player's vehicle while not visible on-screen.
 GameSpot's minor complaints were infrequent game saves, a "too easy" structure allowing supply lines to be destroyed before the main forces, a short game despite large missions and a lack of multiplayer.